mystery000/ASDA/README.md

 # Description

-This is a trusted web scraper for extracting products from [ASDA](https://groceries.asda.com).
+This is a trusted web scraper for extracting products from [ASDA](https://groceries.asda.com) supermarket.

 # Usage